-The World Radiocommunication Conference (Sharm el-Sheikh, 2019),
+The World Radiocommunication Conference (XXX, 2023),

 considering

+Editor’s note: This section to be improved with future inputs.

 recognizing

-a)
+a) TBD

-b) that, for cases of incomplete coordination under No. 9.7 of the GSO FSS network with assignments to be used by ESIMs, the operation of ESIMs on those assignments in the frequency bands 17.7-19.7 GHz and 27.5-29.5 GHz needs to be in accordance with the provisions of No. 11.42 with respect to any recorded frequency assignment which was the basis of the unfavourable finding under No. 11.38;
+b) that, for cases of incomplete coordination under No. 9.7 of the GSO FSS network with assignments to be used by ESUA, the operation of ESUA on those assignments in the frequency bands referred to in resolves 1 needs to be in accordance with the provisions of No. 11.42 with respect to any recorded frequency assignment which was the basis of the unfavourable finding under No. 11.38,

 resolves

-1 that, for any ESIM communicating with a GSO FSS space station within the frequency bands 17.7-19.7 GHz and 27.5-29.5 GHz, or parts thereof, the following conditions shall apply:
+1 that, for any Earth station on board a UA (ESUA) communicating with a GSO FSS space station within the frequency bands 10.95-11.2 GHz (space-to-Earth), 11.45-11.7 GHz (space-to-Earth), 11.7-12.2 GHz (space-to-Earth) in Region 2, 12.2-12.5 GHz (space-to-Earth) in Region 3, 12.5-12.75 GHz (space-to-Earth) in Regions 1 and 3 and 19.7-20.2 GHz (space-to-Earth), and in the frequency bands 14-14.47 GHz (Earth-to-space) and 29.5-30.0 GHz (Earth-to-space), or parts thereof, and the following conditions shall apply:

-1.1 with respect to space services in the frequency bands 17.7-19.7 GHz and 27.5-29.5 GHz, ESIMs shall comply with the following conditions:
+1.1 with respect to space services in the frequency bands referred to in resolves 1, ESUA shall comply with the following conditions:

-1.1.1 with respect to satellite networks or systems of other administrations, the ESIM characteristics shall remain within the envelope characteristics of typical earth stations associated with the satellite network with which the ESIMs communicate;
+1.1.1 with respect to satellite networks or systems of other administrations, the ESUA characteristics shall remain within the envelope of characteristics of the Typical Earth stations associated with the satellite network with which the ESUA communicates;

-1.1.2 the use of ESIMs shall not cause more interference and shall not claim more protection than for typical earth stations in this GSO FSS network;
+1.1.2 that ESUA shall be designed and operated so as to be able to meet their required performance with interference caused by other satellite networks resulting from application of Articles 9 and 11 and the use of ESUA shall not cause more interference and shall not claim more protection than any Typical Earth station in that GSO FSS network;

+Editor’s note: Resolves 1.1.2 merges with resolves 12 in Res.
+155 (Rev.WRC-19).

-1.1.3 the notifying administration of the GSO FSS network with which the ESIMs communicate shall ensure that the operation of ESIMs complies with the coordination agreements for the frequency assignments of the typical earth station of this GSO FSS network obtained under the relevant provisions of the Radio Regulations, taking into account recognizing b) above;
+1.1.3 the notifying administration of the GSO FSS network with which ESUA communicate shall ensure that the operation of ESUA complies with the coordination agreements for the frequency assignments of the Typical Earth station of the GSO FSS networks obtained under the relevant provisions of the Radio Regulations, taking into account recognizing b) above;

-1.1.4 for the implementation of resolves 1.1.1 above, the notifying administration for the GSO FSS network with which the ESIMs communicate shall, in accordance with this Resolution, send to the Radiocommunication Bureau (BR) the relevant Appendix 4 notification information related to the characteristics of the ESIMs intended to communicate with that GSO FSS network, together with the commitment that the ESIM operation shall be in conformity with the Radio Regulations, including this Resolution;
+1.1.4 for the implementation of resolves 1.1.1 above, the notifying administration for the GSO FSS networks with which the ESUA communicate shall, in accordance with this Resolution, send to the Radiocommunication Bureau (BR) the relevant Appendix 4 notification information related to the characteristics of the ESUA intended to communicate with those GSO FSS networks, together with the commitment that the ESUA operation shall be in conformity with the Radio Regulations, including this Resolution;

-1.1.5 upon receipt of the notification information referred to in resolves 1.1.4 above, BR shall examine it with respect to the provisions referred to in resolves 1.1.1 above and publish the result of such examination in the International Frequency Information Circular (BR IFIC);
+1.1.5 upon receipt of the notification information referred to in resolves 1.1.4 above, the BR shall examine it with respect to the provisions referred to in resolves 1.1.1 above and publish the results of such examinations in the International Frequency Information Circular (BR IFIC);

+Editor’s note: Resolves 1.1.4 and 1.1.5 address resolves 4 of Resolution 155 (Rev.WRC-19).

-1.1.6 for the protection of non-GSO FSS systems operating in the frequency band 27.5-28.6 GHz, ESIMs communicating with GSO FSS networks shall comply with the provisions contained in Annex 1 to this Resolution;
+1.1.6 for the compatibility with non-GSO FSS systems operating in the frequency bands 14-14.47 GHz and 29.5-30 GHz, ESUA communicating with GSO FSS networks shall comply with the provisions contained in Annex 2 to this Resolution;